 How do we make OLG welcome to all?
 By having great programs with excellent staff, and a tuition that is affordable!
-The OLG School Fund Drive began years ago with the goal of providing a source of funding for items not included in the annual budget such as: tuition assistance for families in need, facility and educational improvements, professional development for our faculty, and an investment in the future of Catholic education at OLG.
+The OLG School Fund Drive began many years ago with the goal of providing a source of funding for items not included in the annual budget such as: tuition assistance for families in need, facility and educational improvements, professional development for our faculty, and an investment in the future of Catholic education at OLG.

 Your participation and generosity has enabled us to:

 - Provide tuition assistance to families in need.
-Last year over $100,000 in Tuition Assistance was granted direct from school funds to provide access to as many families as possible.
+In 2018 approximately $100,000 in Tuition Assistance was granted direct from our school funds to provide access to as many families as possible.
 This year more than $200,000 was awarded in order to offset the COVID and inflationary economics still impacting our community!

 - Offer enriching teacher and staff education through our Distinguished Teacher/Staff Award

 - Add to our Endowment Fund: as of Fall 2022 the market balance is shy of $500k.
 This continues to build towards our goal of a $1M corpus to be used for longterm physical upkeep and tuition assistance needs.